SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 ### Kraber
 - Fires explosive rounds similar to Tone's splasher round aegis upgrade
 - 50% chance for every magazine to contain a bullet that can misfire.
 The chance of the misfire increases the more shots you make.
+- Significantly increased critical damage to titans
 ### P2016
 - No longer does damage when hitting an enemy
-- Has a random chance of killing the user and publicly shaming them when hitting an enemy (1/5)
+- Has a random chance of killing the user and publicly shaming them when hitting an enemy
-- When hitting an enemy, there is a 1/~48 chance to kill every enemy on the enemy team excluding titans.
-Titans take one entire health bar worth of damage, meaning if they are doomed they will die, otherwise they become doomed.
+- When hitting an enemy, there is a 1/~48 chance to kill every enemy on the enemy team.
 	- *Warning*: Due to how the functions used internally to get the enemies work, if an entity is being spawned when this kill all event occurs, it may cause a server crash
 ### Arc Grenade
 - No longer damages spectres or reapers